Welcome to Service Dog Laws Ohio

 Service Dog Laws Ohio – When Can a Service Dog Be Excluded?

-There are only a few circumstances that a service dog may be excluded from a place of public accommodation, and one is if the animal is out-of-control and the handler does not take effective action to control their animal.
+There are only a few circumstances that a service dog may be excluded from a place of public accommodation, and one is if the animal is out of control and the handler does not take effective action to control the animal.

 The other instance is if the animal is not housebroken.
 In other words, if the animal “goes to the bathroom” inappropriately.

 If a service dog does get excluded for one of these reasons, it’s important to know that the business or entity must still give the person with a disability a chance to use the goods, services, and/or accommodations without their animal.

 Please note that businesses are not required to take care of service animals or supervise them in any way.
 Read more on our blog: Can Service Dogs Go Anywhere?

 Under the ADA service dog laws Ohio, a business or entity may only ask two questions of a person with a service dog: